-Compensation, which includes salaries, short-term employee benefits and directors' fees for the Company's key management team and Board of Directors for the year ended December 31, 2017 was \$1,468,000 (2016 - \$1,141,000).
-A reorganization in 2017 resulted in an increase in the number of key management.
+Compensation, which includes salaries, short-term employee benefits and directors' fees for the Company's key management team and Board of Directors for the year ended December 31, 2018 was \$1,670,000 (2017 - \$1,468,000).

 Key management personnel and the Board of Directors can purchase insurance products offered by the Company in the normal course of business.
 The terms and conditions of such transactions are the same as those available to clients and employees of the Company.